 A vacancy in the office of a member of the board shall be filled pursuant to section 3.03 of the Revised Code.
-Any member appointed to fill a vacancy prior to the expiration of the term for which his predecessor was appointed shall hold office for the remainder of such term.
-Any member shall continue in office subsequent to the expiration date of his term until his successor takes office, or until a period of sixty days has elapsed, whichever occurs first.
+Any member appointed to fill a vacancy prior to the expiration of the term for which the member's predecessor was appointed shall hold office for the remainder of such term.
+Any member shall continue in office subsequent to the expiration date of the member's term until a successor takes office, or until a period of sixty days has elapsed, whichever occurs first.

 Any member of the board may be removed from office for any of the causes and in the manner provided in section 3.04 of the Revised Code.

 No member of the board shall hold any other office of trust or profit under the government of the United States, the state, or any political subdivision thereof.

 Each member of the board shall devote whatever time is necessary to the duties of this office and shall hold no other office of trust or profit.
 Each member of the board shall receive a salary fixed pursuant to section 124.14 of the Revised Code, payable in the same manner as the salaries of other state officers, and shall be reimbursed for actual expenses incurred in the performance of official duties.

 The governor, at the time of making the original appointment of the members of the board and at the time of making the appointment of any member for a full term thereafter, shall designate one of the members as chairperson.
 A quorum of the board is a majority of its members and no action of the board is valid without the concurrence of at least a majority of its members.

 As used in this section only, "office of trust or profit" means:

 (A) A federal or state elective office or an elected office of a political subdivision of the state;